dipuk0506/dice/README.md

 The probability of getting 4 as summation is p2 $\times$ q2 + p3 $\times$ q1

-Therefore, when dice rolling is mixed with fair and unfair dice, the convolution works.
+Therefore, when dice rolling is mixed with fair and unfair dice, the convolution can still compute the probability distribution.

 Similarly, the convolution works with a k-number of unfair dice rolling.

 #### Note:
-We used this approach to draw figures and write discussions in papers [1,3].
+We used this approach to draw figures and write discussions in papers [1, 3].

 #### Reference:
 [1] Kabir, HM Dipu, et al. "Uncertainty-aware decisions in cloud computing: Foundations and future directions."
 ACM Computing Surveys (CSUR) 54.4 (2021): 1-30.

-[2] Smith, S. W. (1997).
-"Convolution," Chapter 6, The scientist and engineer's guide to digital signal processing.
+[2] Smith, S. W. "Convolution."
+The scientist and engineer's guide to digital signal processing, Chapter 6 (1997): 107-122.

 [3] Kabir, HM Dipu, et al. "Partial adversarial training for neural network-based uncertainty quantification."
 IEEE Transactions on Emerging Topics in Computational Intelligence 5.4 (2019): 595-606.